Start a New Club

 - Individual clubs may charge a normal additional charge, typically less than $10, to cover expenses such as the rental of physical venues (also due every six months)

 You can help bring aspiring clubs to life too!

 It has been a challenging time for the first half of this Toastmasters year.
 Now things are picking up!
 We are actively working on new clubs planning to charter, and are proactively seeking new club ideas.
 Contact us if you would like to build a club, or help with the team during the chartering process.

 We are on the lookout for:

 - Potential meeting locations future clubs can use

 - Speakers and functionary roles to participate in demo meetings

 - Experienced Toastmasters to sponsor the club and earn Pathways credit!

-Contact our Club Extension Chair, Rita Barber, at: NewClub@d101tm.org with your idea and/or questions.
+Contact our Club Extension Chair, Rita Barber, at: NewClub@d101tm.org with your ideas and/or questions.